Module overview

 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- The pros and cons of different approaches to offshore systems and solutions throughout and beyond the design life cycle of the structure.
+- Understand the strengths and limitations of different approaches to offshore systems and solutions throughout and beyond the design life cycle of the structure.
+Apply this knowledge to comprehensively evaluate complex environmental constraints and formulate design solutions.

-- The principal issues related to the selection of structure type, method of analysis and modelling approach for novel offshore scenarios in shipping, offshore oil & gas production and renewable offshore energy extraction.
+- Critically evaluate the principal issues related to the selection of structure type, method of analysis and modelling approach for novel offshore scenarios in shipping, offshore oil & gas production and renewable offshore energy extraction.

 Syllabus